Your admission to hospital

 - Acknowledgement of consent

-- Follow your doctor’s instructions regarding admission time, special preparation, fasting and medications prior to surgery
+- Your doctor will confirm your admission time and advise you of any special instructions, fasting and medications prior to surgery

 Check your insurance details